 I make no bones about the fact that I love carbs, especially potatoes in pretty much any form.
 With St. Patrick’s Day just a few days away, I figured why not indulge in some potato goodness with an Irish twist.
 I love the fact that the Irish have a plethora of potato recipes.
 You can’t really go wrong with any of them.
 One of my new favorites is Colcannon, a mixture of mashed potatoes and cabbage.

-The name Colcannon is from a Gaelic word that translates as white-headed cabbage.
+The name Colcannon (pronounced coal-can-in) is from a Gaelic word that translates as white-headed cabbage.
 The recipe has humble origins as a peasant dish.
 And, there are regional variations that swap kale in for the cabbage, or that combine potato and parsnip.
 I kept things fairly straightforward in my version with potatoes, cabbage, and a touch of bacon.

 It’s a hearty, comforting side dish that pairs perfectly with a roast.
 Now from what I understand, it’s technically a dish served more in the Fall around Halloween, as opposed to in March, but it’s still an iconic dish of Ireland and St. Patrick’s Day seems like the perfect chance to enjoy it.